Gimhae-Tetris-Ghosts/nothing-to-do/README.md

 Welcome to nothing-to-do!

-In this repositories, you will make strange apps using React Native.
+In this repository, you will make strange apps using React Native.

 ~~or play tetris~~